 Emily has an undergraduate degree in International Studies and Modern Languages from the University of Ottawa.
 Since graduating three years ago, her work has focused on volunteer experiences that build meaningful relationships, notably as a coordinator in friendship programming for students with intellectual disabilities at Best Buddies Canada and through organizing with Dogwood BC.
 She facilitated and participated in the session at her local neighbourhood house, Kiwassa, which bridges her interests in languages and community-building.

 Grace has been a facilitator with Language Partners BC since May 2017, and has led language exchange programs at Little Mountain Neighbourhood House, Masjid Omar Al-Farooq, and the Ajyal Islamic Centre.
-Grace is a linguaphile and polyglot; she completed her Bachelor of Arts in English Literature at UBC, and is currently working on improving her proficiency in Arabic and Spanish.
+Grace is a linguaphile and polyglot; she completed her Bachelor of Arts in English Literature at UBC, and is currently working on improving her proficiency in Japanese.
 Grace enjoys catching up with program participants every week, sharing snacks with them, and hosting potlucks in her home.
 Grace is delighted to help build community in Vancouver and welcome newcomers to Canada!

 Anne was born and grew up in BC, and has never lived too far away from the ocean (and rain).
 She is currently Senior Researcher at the British Columbia Teachers’ Federation, and is completing her doctorate in education at UBC.
 She enjoys volunteering for LPBC as a way of connecting Vancouver neighbours through language learning and friendly conversation.